tjsego/mechanica/docs/main/source/become.rst

 particle type): for a particular phenotype, we have an instance of an object, and the phenotype of the object defines the set of interactions and processes in which that object participates.
-Furthermore, Mechanica supports the process of a change in particle type, using the particle method :meth:`become`.
+Furthermore, Mechanica supports the process of a change in particle type, using the particle method :py:meth:`become <MxParticleHandle.become>`.

-:meth:`become` changes the *type* of a particle, and generally neglects the :ref:`state <flux>` of the particle on the condition that the state defined in the respective particle type definitions of a particle of one type becoming another type are compatible.
+:py:meth:`become <MxParticleHandle.become>` changes the *type* of a particle, and generally neglects the :ref:`state <flux>` of the particle on the condition that the state defined in the respective particle type definitions of a particle of one type becoming another type are compatible.
 If the state of the two particle types are incompatible, then the state variables of the initial particle type that are incompatible with the state of the new particle type are destroyed, and the state variables of the new particle type that are incompatible with the